willvieira/ms_STM-managed/manuscript/manuscript.md

 Relaxing the assumption of one single species dynamics, we can consider multiple species competing for the same patches by having both colonization and extinction parameters varying as a function of species interactions [@Gravel2020].
 The theoretical model composed of differential equations can be made spatially explicit, meaning every patch is located on a lattice and that dispersal only occurs between neighboring patches.
 The spatially explicit model allows us to account for the effect of dispersal limitations when predicting the response of trees to climate warming.

-Our model is based on a State and Transition Model (STM) derived from this theory and previously parameterized for eastern North American forests [@Vissault2020].
+Our model previously parameterized for eastern North American forests is derived from this theory [@Vissault2020].

+Forest landscapes have been conceptualized as a dynamic mosaic of different states for a long time [@PICKETT1985].
+While the formal application of Levins' metapopulation model over a climatic gradient is recent [@Talluto2017], it builds on key concepts formalized in previous forest dynamic models.
+Among the first ones is the description of successional dynamics with a transition probability matrix by @horn1971adaptive.
+Our approach described bellow is somehow very similar, with the particularity that the transition matrix is non-stationary over a climatic gradient and conditional on state occupancy.
+@Levin1974 followed not long after with with a model of disturbances and patch formation used to derive steady-state distributions of different patch states.
+Forest gap models like Jabowa were developped independently [@Botkin1972] and later followed by landscape models like Landis [@Mladenoff1996] and its climate-dependent variant Landis-II [@Scheller2004].
+Such models, and other descendants, differ significantly in implementation, scope and details, but they all share the common feature that landscapes are composed of patches subject to disturbances (extinction) and succession (colonization, exclusion) between different states.
+Our motivation with the Levins' approach was twofold : i) maintain mathematical tractability to facilitate its analysis and ii) facilitate model calibration on forest inventory data.
+Below we summarize the model conception and calibration to ease the reading and refer to @Vissault2020 for a detailed description and sensitivity analysis.
-In this section, we will describe the theory and parameterization of this STM so that we can develop the integration of the four management practices in the following section.
+We will then develop the integration of the four management practices in the following section.

-Although a thorough description can be found in @Vissault2020, we will summarise the important modelling assumptions so the reader is not required to have read the original work.
-The STM considers three discrete forest (or occupied) states along a gradient of temperature: (B)oreal, (T)emperate, and (M)ixedwood forest states; and the (R)egeneration (or empty) state.
+The State and Transition Model (STM) considers three discrete forest (or occupied) states along a gradient of temperature: (B)oreal, (T)emperate, and (M)ixedwood forest states; and the (R)egeneration (or empty) state [@Vissault2020].
 The colonization ($\alpha$) and extinction ($\varepsilon$) processes drive the transitions between empty (R) and occupied (by either B, M, or T) patches.
 The model describes species interaction through the mechanisms of invasion and competitive exclusion.
 Invasion ($\beta$) happens when an occupied state of type boreal (B) or temperate (T) is colonized by forest species from the opposite type, and becomes then a mixed state (M).